PyPSA/powerplantmatching/README.md

 The development of powerplantmatching was helped considerably by in-depth discussions and exchanges of ideas and code with

-- Fabian Gotzens from University Juelich
+- Fabian Gotzens from Forschungszentrum Juelich and RWTH Aachen University,
 - Chris Davis from University of Groningen and
 - Johannes Friedrich, Roman Hennig and Colin McCormick of the World Resources Institute